nbayer2020/Simple-GitHub-repo-and-ReadTheDocs-set-up-Guide/source/read_the_docs.md

 ## After creating the repository like in First steps:

-Files you need to have in your repository, in order to create a Documenent with ReadtheDocs without installing sphinx:
+Files in **ASCII Format** need to be copied/add to the repository, in order to create a Documenent with ReadtheDocs without installing sphinx:

 * Makefile
 * make.bat